 To make a chemically etched hamon over a non-differentially hardened blade, a variety of chemicals, such as mild acid, vinegar, and ferric chloride, can be employed.
 The blade is then polished with a cloth buff to make the etched hamon on the steel’s surface appear smooth.

-Although it appears better than a wire-brushed hamon, this fades after the blade is polished.
-We don’t offer this type of hamon at all on our Japanese swords blades.
+Although it appears better than a wire-brushed hamon, this fades a little after the blade is polished.
+We offer this type of hamon for free on any blade, but heavily recomment real, clay-tempered hamon styles.

 Hamon types: Which patterns are the best?